 When looking to invest in your next smart device, keep it eco-friendly!
 See below for a few examples that we sell in our stores.

 Nest Thermostat- According to Google Nest, smart thermostats can save an average of 10% to 12% on heating bills and 15% on cooling bills.
 The Nest Learning Thermostat allows you to schedule and adjust your temperatures right through the app and will automatically turns itself down when you leave the house.
 Watch our Tech Tip Video to learn more about the Nest Learning Thermostat's Eco Mode.

 TP Link Smart Wi-Fi- There are multiple TP Link products - like the LED Bulb, Light Switch, and Plug Mini - that help you save energy and money.
 Each of these products are paired with the TP Link app to provide complete lighting control from anywhere.
 Track energy usage, set scenes, and schedule timers for your lights or products to automatically turn off when not being used.
 All available at your nearest Cincinnati Bell/altafiber retail store.

 Click and Grow- This self-sustaining smart garden can grow fresh greens, herbs, fruit and vegetables indoor.
-Learn more and purchase this innovative gadget here or check out all that we're growing at our newly branded altafiber Kenwood location!
+Learn more and purchase this innovative gadget here or check out what we're growing at many of our retail stores.

-Whether it's recycling old electronics, investing in eco-friendly devices, or even just changing your monthly bill to an e-bill through our MyAccount app- we encourage everyone to take a small step towards reducing their personal waste in 2022.
+Whether it's recycling old electronics, investing in eco-friendly devices, or even just changing your monthly bill to an e-bill through our app - we encourage everyone to take a small step towards reducing their personal waste in 2023.
 Learn more about altafiber's elevated sustainability commitment at our new blog article below.